strangeAlan/zson-exp/README.md

 [OpenFrontier](https://github.com/cvg/OpenFrontier) for zero-shot ObjectNav in Habitat.
 The main development line is called **OF-base**.
 Apart from the Habitat/runtime port and the local Qwen backend, it follows the original OpenFrontier method as closely as the current environment permits.
-In particular, it does not use ApexTarget.
 The port provides:

 - a Habitat 0.3.3 runtime for HM3Dv1 and HM3Dv2;
 - local Qwen3-VL frontier scoring and target verification;